 Background: The City engaged Carollo Engineers, Inc. (Carollo) on June 13, 2016 to conduct a Comprehensive Cost-of-Service Study for the City’s Water Utility.
 The costs to provide water services was examined and key policy issues were considered in a process which involved staff, City Council, and utility customers.
 As required under Ordinance 13.04, the water rates must recover the cost to operate the water utility.

 Discussion: A comprehensive Cost-of-Service Study was conducted by Carollo.
 The objectives included achieving full cost recovery, revenue stabilization, and simplification of the rate structure, while proportionately allocating the costs of service amongst the city’s customer classes.
-Over the course of the Study, key policy issues were examined and incorporated into the proposed rate structure as follows:
+Over the course of the Study and several public workshops during the past year, key policy issues were examined and incorporated into the proposed rate structure as follows:

 Utilize a pass-through approach, decoupling wholesale water supply costs from current rates, as authorized by Government Code section 53756, for imported water and operating costs from MWDOC or other wholesale water suppliers and instead establish a pass-through charge for the wholesale water costs;